EJHacks/EJHacks/README.md

-# 👋 Hi, I'm Eric Edwards (EJHacks)

-I'm a software developer passionate about crafting clean and efficient code with JavaScript and Python.
-Currently working on projects in web development and network security.

----
+# 👋Hi, I’m Eric — a Full-Stack developer and software enthusiast with a keen interest in cybersecurity.

+I enjoy building web tools, creating APIs, and exploring new technologies to solve real-world problems.
+Always learning, always coding, always staying curious about security.

 ## 🛠️ Technologies & Tools